MEET-microbit-project/MEET-microbit-project.github.io/index.md

 ## [](#general)General
 These are some resources useful throughout the course.

+- An introduction to topics of this course take a look at the [handbook](handbook)

 - For a guided introduction see also the official [micropython documentation](https://microbit-micropython.readthedocs.io)